durk0123/Snusbase-Python-Tool/README.md

 ## Disclaimer

 This tool is for educational and research purposes only.
-The user is responsible for ensuring lawful and ethical usage of this script.

 ## Requirements